Brodie helmet: Service

 The first delivery of the Brodie to British Army troops took place in September 1915, at the rate of 50 per battalion.
-Initially, there were far from enough helmets to equip every man, so they were designated as "trench stores", to be kept in the front line and used by each unit that occupied the sector.
+Initially, there were far from enough helmets to equip every man, so they were designated as trench stores, to be kept in the front line and used by each unit that occupied the sector.
 By early 1916, about a quarter of a million had been made, and the first action in which the Brodie was worn by all ranks was the Battle of St Eloi, in April.

 Although the helmet's benefits were recognised, there was criticism from several quarters, including General Herbert Plumer, who said that the helmet was too shallow and too light-reflective, its rim was too sharp, and its lining was too slippery.
-It was decided to introduce a number of improvements, and from May, supplies of the modified helmet, designated the Mark I, began to arrive.
-It had a separate, folded rim, a two-part liner, and matte khaki paint finished with sand, sawdust, or crushed cork to give a dull, non-reflective appearance.
+It was decided to introduce a number of improvements, and from May supplies of the modified helmet, designated the Mark I, began to arrive.
+It had a separate folded rim, a two-part liner, and matte khaki paint finished with sand, sawdust, or crushed cork to give a dull, non-reflective appearance.

 By the summer of 1916 the first million helmets had been produced, and they were issued to all troops.

 Troops from other countries also used the Brodie helmet, including the United States Armed Forces, when they began to deploy in France late in 1917.
 The United States government initially purchased some 400,000 helmets from Britain.
-From January 1918 the U.S. Army began to use helmets manufactured in the U.S. and these helmets were designated M1917.
-The steel helmet was known to the troops as a "tin hat", or, for the officers, a "battle bowler" (from bowler hat).
-British soldiers soon identified with their helmets, much like French and German soldiers.
+From January 1918 the U.S. Army began to use helmets manufactured in the US and these helmets were designated M1917.
+The steel helmet was known to the troops as a tin hat, or, for the officers, a battle bowler (from bowler hat).
+British soldiers soon identified with their helmets, much as French and German soldiers.

-By the end of the war some 7.5 million Brodie helmets had been produced, including 1.5 million M1917 helmets, for use by American forces.
+By the end of the war some 7.5 million Brodie helmets had been produced, including 1.5 million M1917 helmets for use by American forces.